ZigaVukcevicDev/knowledge/react.md

 ### Bind this

 It’s not always clear what `this` is going to refer to in your code.
+As functions in JS are objects, every function has it own `this`.
 Samples:

 #### Alias This